nanjizalLibraries/nanjizalHaxe/README.md

 #### Status

-- <sup>Works well, have been DualQuaternion, and Quaternion have been looking at implementations for hxMath and some points have been raised so likely some changes need applying soon.<sup>
+- Works well, have been DualQuaternion, and Quaternion have been looking at implementations for hxMath and some points have been raised so likely some changes need applying soon.
-- <sup>Has some Unit Test coverage, could probably do with more.<sup>
+- Has some Unit Test coverage, could probably do with more.
-- <sup>Some non-maths-y structures can be removed as they are now covered in dsHelper.<sup>
+- Some non-maths-y structures can be removed as they are now covered in dsHelper.
-- <sup>haxelib needs updating soon.<sup>
+- haxelib needs updating soon.
-- <sup>ga folder needs removing.<sup>
+- ga folder needs removing.

 <img src="https://nanjizallibraries.github.io/nanjizalHaxe/geomDox.png" width="623" height="245">